mafaldadias/mafaldadias.github.io/README.md

  Making robust predictions from string theory models Computing observables

+You can find my papers in Google Scholar or INSPIRE.

+Software.

+Cv.

 <!--Prior to Harvard, I worked at the theory group at DESY in Hamburg and the Astronomy Center at Sussex University, where I also did my PhD under the supervision of Prof. Andrew Liddle.
 You can see my CV -->